maniShankar8096/ToDo/README.md

 # ToDo
-A ToDo application with a feature of autosaving our tasks
+A ToDo front end web application with a feature of autosaving our tasks
+Features:
+Creating a task.
+Marking a task as complete
+Deleting  a task
+Storing task details in your browser not on any server.